-The BSc Anthropology with Psychosocial Studies is typically three years full time or four years part time.
+The BSc (Hons) Anthropology with Sociology is typically three years full time or four years part time.
+It is also available as part of a number of joint honours programmes.
 There is increased flexibility with regard to option modules as students progress to Levels Five and Six.